daormar/debasher/doc/design_doc_resident.md

 # Future work

 - **What a launcher node leaves out** (see "`ProgramLauncher`: batch runs from a node").
-Generating, from a process of a module, the program made of that process alone, so that a launcher node can run a single process; a command to launch again a batch run that failed, since the launcher thread never does it on its own; and priorities, or a limit shared by several launcher nodes, beyond the `max_concurrent_runs` of each.
+A command to launch again a batch run that failed, since its `observe()` never does it on its own; and priorities, or a limit shared by several launcher nodes, beyond the `max_concurrent_runs` of each.
 Also whether `PFILE` should be able to name a program outside the directory of its own module other than by an absolute path, for example one found through `DEBASHER_MOD_DIR`: that would let a program use the modules of others,